-The method of picking output tokens is a key concept in text generation with language models.
-There are several methods (also called decoding strategies) for picking the output token and two of the leading ones are top-k sampling and top-p sampling.
+The method you use to pick output tokens is an important part of successfully generating text with language models.
+There are several methods (also called decoding strategies) for picking the output token, with two of the leading ones being top-k sampling and top-p sampling.

 Let’s look at the example where the input to the model is the prompt